Varun330522/Varun330522/README.md

-- 👋 Hi, I’m @Varun330522
+- 👋 Hi, I’m @Varun
 - 👀 I’m interested in Web Development , Frontend And UI/UX desgin
-- 🌱 I’m currently learning Javascript and Linux OS,I am also going to learn AR/VR.
+- 🌱 I’m currently learning Javascript and Linux OS also doing my graduation in Computer Engineering
 - 💞️ I’m looking to collaborate on open source project
 - 📫 How to reach me ...
 1) varunsheth01@gmail.com
                           2) https://www.linkedin.com/in/varun-sheth-a66183190/